tutysara/mlnd-capstone-project/mlnd_project_result.md

 The result of the script, trained model and result array are saved in the saved_models directory located at src/{vgg19, mobilenet and inceptionresnetv2}/saved_models.

 The test script uses the models produced by the training scripts and the test script should be run only after running the train script atleast once to completion.
+All scripts are designed to be run all alone in a GPU, we cannot run more than one at any given time in a GPU with <=8GB of memory due to the memory requirements of the model and training setup.

 ### Refinement
 I run the models frequently to test different set of values for parameters such as batch_size, momentum , learning rate etc to try improve on the accuracy and other metrics.
 Running the model on the entire T4SA training data is a time and resource intensive process.
 I modified the scripts to make it easy to experiment with subsets of data.

+Our goal here is to follow the paper as closely as possible and replicate its results so, the params in the paper are used.
+I did few experiments which are shallow sanity test to find any low hanging improvements to the model params.
+I tried to train faster by using a higher learning rates of 1, le-1, 1e-2, in all these cases the model didn't converged and it diverged due to not finding the minima.
+I used other optimizers like Adam and RMSProp, it performed well and got better score on the training loss and training accuracy but didn't performed well on the test data.
+Decreasing the batch size to less than 32 caused the models to diverge with the setting of lr=1e-3 and SGD optimizer, increasing it to 128 didn't made any improvement in the result.
+All these experiments were done on a smaller dataset containing 5% of data to be able to complete in a reasonable time.

 To experiment with subset of the data, all scripts has a ```percent``` flag.
 This flag controls the percentage of input data that is used in the training process.
 It also adjust the output files based on the ```percent``` flag.